 Other tactics executives have pursued in recent years include slashing costs like R&D spending to boost short-term profits.
 Clearly, slashing R&D spending or artificially boosting stock prices with techniques like repurchases are a direct threat to the long-term viability and sustabinability of a company.
 Companies could instead by investing this money in R&D, human capital development and capital expenditures to continue to scale, innovate and thrive.
 Another way to think about the effect of these short-term stock-boosting choices is the opportunity cost of that capital.
 While repurchasing shares might have a near-term financial benefit, the opportunity cost of not investing it in R&D over the long-term could be significantly higher.

 These concerns are not theoretical, they don’t just affect a select few.
 They are a practical reality that seems to be radically affecting the public markets.
-Only a measly 12% of the public companies that were part of the Fortune 500 in 1955 are still part of it today.
-Only 60 of these 500 companies maintained their position over this 62 year period.
+Only a measly 10.4% of US public companies that were part of the Fortune 500 in 1955 are still part of it today.
+Only 52 of these 500 companies maintained their position over this 62 year period.
 Similarly, the average tenure of companies on the S&P 500 dropped from 33 years in 1964 to 24 years by 2016.
 This is expected to drop to just 12 years by 2027, a precipitous drop.
-Finally, the number of public companies has also undergone a steep precipitous decline.
+Finally, the number of public companies has also undergone a steep decline.
 In 1976, the United States had 4,943 firms listed on exchanges.
 By 2016, it had only 3,627 firms.

 Today, the US public markets have fewer publicly-traded companies and are experiencing greater turnover than ever, especially at the top.
 While there are structural changes driving part of this trend, including technological advancement and the increasing scale of the country’s largest corporations, these changes are still substantial and abnormally large.